wendykr/wendykr/README.md

 <h1 align="center"> 👋 Hey there </h1>

-I focus on developing websites and web applications written in React with TypeScript.
-I have experience in in coding graphical designs into HTML/CSS with JavaScript elements.
+I develop websites and web applications in React with TypeScript and have practical experience with pure JavaScript.
+I code website designs from Figma into responsive HTML/CSS and enhance them with interactive elements.
-I am leading up to developing web applications built on Next.js using React.
+Next.js is a natural extension of my work with React, and I am gradually using it in the development of new projects.
-I am seeking an opportunity to join a team where I can professionally grow and apply my skills in real-world projects.
+I’m not actively looking at the moment, but I welcome new connections and short-term collaborations.

 <br>